Back to Blog

 They’re complementary. incident.io handles the coordination layer: who’s responding, what’s the status, keep the customer informed.
 Our tools handle the investigation layer: what broke, where in the logs does it show, what should we fix.

 If you have both, the workflow is: incident.io creates the incident channel and pages the right person.
 That person opens SuperTerminal, describes the problem, and gets a root cause in minutes instead of 40.
-They post the finding back in the incident.io channel.
-Postmortem writes itself.
+They post the finding back in the incident.io channel, so the postmortem has evidence instead of guesswork.

 Try SuperTerminal